Experienced Defense Against Assault Charges in Wake County

 Affray charges may be brought when a physical altercation occurs in public between two or more people and frightens others.

-What are the Penalties for Assault?
+What Are the Penalties for Assault?

 Penalties for assault in North Carolina include: